josanly/disabling-ms-updater-on-mac/README.md

 # Disabling Microsoft AutoUpdate on Mac

 Sometimes `Microsoft AutoUpdate` is annoying.
-It pops when you do not want it does.
+It pops up when you do not want.

 I made a small and simple `Bash` script to easy switch it on/off: `on-off-microsoft-update.bash`